Milica Rakić

 Milica Rakić (Милица Ракић; 9 January 1996 – 17 April 1999) was a three-year-old Serbian girl who was killed by a cluster munition during the NATO bombing of Yugoslavia.

 Biography

 Milica Rakić was born in Belgrade on 9 January 1996.
 Her parents were Žarko and Dušica Rakić.
 She had an older brother named Aleksa.

 Between 9:30 p.m. and 10:00 p.m. on 17 April 1999, three-year-old Rakić was struck by shrapnel while in the bathroom of her second-floor apartment at 8 Dimitrije Lazarov Raša Street, in the Belgrade suburb of Batajnica.
 Her home was located 1 km from the Batajnica Air Base.
 Batajnica was repeatedly targeted by NATO during its air campaign against Yugoslavia, which lasted between March and June 1999.
 Rakić was killed instantly.
-At the time of her death, she was sitting on a training potty.
-Five civilians were wounded in the attack.
+At the time of her death, she was sitting on a potty chair.
+Five other civilians were wounded in the attack.

 Rakić's funeral took place on 19 April.
 The same day, Yugoslavia's Minister of Information Milan Komnenić released a statement attributing her death to "NATO cowards".